javaducky/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/check-shopping-cart-contents.md

 ### Assertions

-With this trace, now we can build [assertions](../../../concepts/assertions.md) on Tracetest and validate the API response and the database latency:
+With this trace, now we can build [assertions](../../../concepts/assertions.md) on Tracetest and validate the properties:

 - **The product ID `66VCHSJNUP`, previously added, exists in the cart.**
 ![](../images/check-shopping-cart-contents-product-catalog.png)